Ottawa high school students to walk out over sex-ed curriculum | CBC News

 Quinn Jeffery-Off said the sexual education he received with the new curriculum in elementary school — before the Ford government scrapped it — was enormously helpful.

-"It really helped me as young queer kid, and I want to do for the same kids like me who are doing that now," Jeffery-Off said.
+"It really helped me as young queer kid, and I want to do for the same kids like me who are [going through] that now," Jeffery-Off said.

 High school students will still be taught the new curriculum, but Jeffery-Off said that's not the point.